DeepakAwasthi97/API_Amul-Protein-Notifier/README.md

 ## Features

 - Checks product availability via Amul's API (no Selenium required)
-- Notifies users on Telegram when products are in stock
+- Notifies users on Telegram when products are in stock based on their pincode
 - Caching and retry logic for reliability
 - Configurable log rotation and error handling
 - Modular codebase for easy maintenance
+- Customizable product selection to only receive certain notifications

 ## Main Files